Getting Started

 Traditionally, Javadocs have mixed minor markup with HTML which, if you’re writing for HTML Javadoc output, becomes unreadable and hard to write over time.
 This is where lightweight markup languages like AsciiDoc thrive.
 AsciiDoc straddles the line between readable markup and beautifully rendered content.

-Asciidoclet incorporates an AsciiDoc renderer (Asciidoctor via the Asciidoctor Java integration library) into a simple Doclet that enables AsciiDoc formatting within Javadoc comments and tags.
+Asciidoclet incorporates an AsciiDoc converter (Asciidoctor via the Asciidoctor Java integration library) into a simple Doclet that enables AsciiDoc formatting within Javadoc comments and tags.

 Example